Diffraction spike: Support vanes

+Comparison of diffraction spikes for various strut arrangements of a reflecting telescope.
+The inner circle represents the secondary mirror.

 The optics of a Newtonian reflector telescope with four spider vanes supporting the secondary mirror.
-These cause the four-spike diffraction pattern commonly seen in astronomical images.

 In the vast majority of reflecting telescope designs, the secondary mirror has to be positioned at the central axis of the telescope and so has to be held by struts within the telescope tube.
 No matter how fine these support rods are, they diffract the incoming light from a subject star.
 This appears as diffraction spikes, which are the Fourier transform of the support struts.
 The spikes represent a loss of light that could have been used to image the star.

 Although diffraction spikes can obscure parts of a photograph and are undesired in professional contexts, some amateur astronomers like the visual effect they give to bright starsthe "Star of Bethlehem" appearanceand even modify their refractors to exhibit the same effect, or to assist with focusing when using a CCD.

 A small number of reflecting telescopes designs avoid diffraction spikes by placing the secondary mirror off-axis.
 Early off-axis designs such as the Herschelian and the Schiefspiegler telescopes have serious limitations such as astigmatism and long focal ratios, which make them useless for research.
 The brachymedial design by Ludwig Schupmann, which uses a combination of mirrors and lenses, is able to correct chromatic aberration perfectly over a small area and designs based on the Schupmann brachymedial are currently used for research of double stars.

 There are also a small number of off-axis unobstructed all-reflecting anastigmats which give optically perfect images.

 Refracting telescopes and their photographic images do not have the same problem as their lenses are not supported with spider vanes.